The coast, villages and countryside of the Eastern Algarve and then explore the treasures of this most westerly corner of Europe.

 We transfer to Selge on the St Paul trail (approximately 2 hours and 30 minutes) to explore the ancient city.
 We follow an ancient route of paved and rocky paths through dark forest and unique rock formations to Çaltepe village.

-We transfer south to start our walk along the east side of the Köprülü canyon.
-We capture the most incredible views above the Tazi Kanyon before following the forest tracks back to Çaltepe.
+We transfer south to start our walk along the east side of the dramatic Köprülü canyon.
+We capture the most incredible panoramic views above the Tazi Kanyon before following the winding forest tracks back to Çaltepe.

 We take the 50 minute transfer to Kesme to start our walk to Kasimlar.
-Today we will pass rural huts and ancient ruins.
-We may even meet some goats along the way.
-We will follow the rim of the Köprülü canyon, down through rock formations before reaching a bridge across the river.
-We will continue up into the village of Kasimlar located on the canyon slopes where we can capture impressive views down the whole length of the canyon.
+Today we will pass rural huts and ancient ruins; we may even meet some goats along the way!
+We follow the rim of the dramatic Köprülü canyon, down through impressive rock formations before reaching a bridge across the river.
+We continue up into the village of Kasimlar located on the canyon slopes where we can capture impressive views down the whole length of the canyon.

-We transfer to the Tota pasture where todays walk along a ridge top leads from this green spot in the forest back to Kasimlar.
-We walk along the ruins of Byzantine church and may be able to see wild tulips or wild cyclamen with the backdrop of the impressive Toros mountain ranges.
+We transfer to the Tota pasture where today's walk along a dramatic ridge top leads from this green luscious spot in the forest back to Kasimlar.
+We venture along the ruins of Byzantine church and may be able to see colourful wild tulips or wild cyclamen with the backdrop of the impressive Taurus rocky mountain ranges.

 Today we walk through a rural landscape, through tiny hamlets, alongside wild horses, and between age old trees.
 We venture through Adada where three major temples are still standing alongside the smallest ancient theatre in Anatolia.
 Our path leads us down to Sagrak, following the footsteps of St Paul.
 We then transfer to Egirdir for four nights accommodation.